pandas-dev/pandas/doc/source/io.rst

 - dtype : dtype of the resulting object
 - numpy : direct decoding to numpy arrays. default True but falls back to standard decoding if a problem occurs.
-- parse_dates : a list of columns to parse for dates; If True, then try to parse datelike columns, default is True
+- parse_dates : a list of columns to parse for dates; If True, then try to parse datelike columns, default is False
 - keep_default_dates : boolean, default True.
 If parsing dates, then parse the default datelike columns

 The parser will raise one of ``ValueError/TypeError/AssertionError`` if the JSON is